![]() Back to Basics |

 Rats often don’t exhibit sign of illness until they are well into a medical emergency.
 It is important to check your rat often for any medical abnormalities.

 Any time that you handle your rat is an opportunity to check it for problems.
-Awareness of your rat’s physique and behavior will help you see any changes that indicate the need for a trip to the vet.
+Awareness of your rat’s physique and behavior will help you see any changes that indicate the need for a trip to the veterinarian.

 Health checks are easier if your rat is a willing subject.
 It is helpful to get your rat used to being checked and to being held on its back.

-Emergency situations should be managed and the rat stabilized before proceeding with a total physical assessment.
-For rats that are elderly, or debilitated the health check should begin with the areas or systems most affected, and the rat should be permitted short rest breaks during the health check in order to minimize any stress to the animal.
+For rats that are elderly or debilitated the health check should begin with the areas or systems most affected, and the rat should be permitted short rest breaks during the health check in order to minimize any stress to the animal.

 Abnormal: chronic weight loss, rapid/acute weight loss, rapid/acute weight gain, gradual weight gain often indicates developing obesity.